Types of Annuities

 Using Annuities for Retirement Income

 A growing concern for many older Americans is outliving their savings during retirement.
-In 2017, the average cost of retirement was $738,400, according to a survey by Merrill Lynch.
+In 2020, the average cost of retirement was $987,000, according to 24/7 Wall Street.

 Annuities act as insurance against this risk.
 They provide a reliable stream of income tailored to meet your needs.